Focus on First Generation Students

 We welcome studies of efforts at an institutional, system or regional level among all types of higher education institutions and programs.
 Authors should clearly describe how “first generation” status is defined in the context of their study.
 Papers should critically examine efforts that have been in place long enough to show positive and/or negative results as rigorously assessed through research and/or evaluation processes.
 To allow readers to apply ideas and strategies in other settings, authors should provide a clear description of the interventions and evaluative methods used, as well as the challenges and lessons learned.
 Papers that offer descriptions of initiatives without detailed methodological descriptions and presentation of research or evaluation findings will not be accepted.

-The deadline for submission of full manuscripts is August 1, 2019.
+The deadline for submission of full manuscripts has been extended through September 17, 2019.

 This issue is being developed through a collaboration with the Focus on First Generation Student Conference hosted by CUMU member Florida International University and the Florida Consortium of Metropolitan Research Universities.